What is digital continuity?

 It is thus becoming a key driver of Industry 4.0, where each decision is based on reliable and contextualized information.

-Fewer retries, fewer mistakes: processes are streamlined and product development is accelerated.
+Reduced costs and deadlines.
+Less rework, fewer errors: processes become leaner and product development is accelerated.

 Components and conditions of implementation